 To the extent practicable, standard and/or recurring business shall be organized under a consent provision.

+Public Comment Period

+Each regular meeting shall include a public comment period of at least fifteen (15) minutes.
+Any Board rules and policies regarding conduct during school board meetings shall apply during the public comment period.1

 POWERS AND DUTIES OF THE BOARD OF EDUCATION AY01.45